History of the Super Beetle

 in a plastic binnacle in front of the driver.
 Other switches were moved

-downward, directly inline with the radio and right at the driver's fingertips.
+downward, directly in-line with the radio and right at the driver's

-The glove box in the new 1303 was a good size but for some reason was
+fingertips.
+The glove box in the new 1303 was a good size but for some

-divided into smaller compartments.
-Unfortunately for coffee drinkers
+reason was divided into smaller compartments.
+Unfortunately for coffee

-everywhere the glove box lid would no longer open fully to double as
+drinkers everywhere the glove box lid would no longer open fully to

-a beverage tray.
-There was also a new fuse box located centrally for
+double as a beverage tray.
+There was also a new fuse box located centrally

-easy access in case of an electrical failure.
-In the rear of the Beetle
+for easy access in case of an electrical failure.
+In the rear of the

-were the largest taillights ever installed on a Volkswagen, and most
+Beetle were the largest taillights ever installed on a Volkswagen, and

-likely any other car of that era.
-These soon earned the nickname "elephant's
+most likely any other car of that era.
+These soon earned the nickname

-feet" in VW circles and were thought to be ugly compared to the
+"elephant's feet" in VW circles and were thought to be ugly

-One well-known special edition for 1973 was the beautiful Sports Beetle.
+them.
+One well-known special edition for 1973 was the beautiful Sports

 red and black stripes that encircled the car.
 The tapered tail pipe